For scintigraphic imaging of cancers, including PET scans, and management of thyroid pathologies, including cancers.

 - Thyroid scintigraphy

-- Sentinel node detection for cancers of the breast, skin, head and neck, gynecological and urological systems
+- Sentinel lymph node mapping for breast, skin, head and neck, and gynecological cancers

 The department has set up a Thyroid Rapid Diagnosis Day.